Medical College Admission Test

 - Geographic diversity

 During the interview sessions, applicants are given the opportunity to visit college facilities and to talk informally with the student body.
-Medical students show applicants the classrooms, laboratories, and clinical facilities, and are pleased to answer questions about their experiences as BCM students.
+Medical students show applicants the classrooms, laboratories, and clinical facilities, and are pleased to answer questions about their experiences as Baylor students.
 Applicants may sit in on classes and visit any part of the school they desire.
+Each applicant will have two, 30 minute interviews with two BCM faculty members or a faculty member and a student member of the Admissions Interviewing Subcommittee.

-Please notify The American Medical College Application Service promptly of any changes of address, phone, or e-mail to assist in keeping our records current.
+Please notify The American Medical College Application Service promptly of any changes of address, contact information, residency status, etc. to assist in keeping our records current.